What is CRO?

-CRO or Conversion Rate Optimization is a technique used to improve the sales conversions of visitors to a website or app.
+Turning visitors into customers is increasingly hard in an online environment with potentially thousands of competitors.
+Conversion Rate Optimization (CRO) is a technique used to improve the sales conversions of visitors to a website.

-Sales conversion optimization aims to transform visitor traffic into business results, such as making a purchase, hiring a service for a trial period, or downloading a mobile app or PDF.
+Sales conversion optimization aims to improve the ecommerce shopping experience to transform visitor traffic into sales.
+This could be the completion of a purchase, signing up for a free trial, or downloading an app or content.

 How to measure your conversion rate

 In order to measure your conversion rate, you must first access data regarding how your visitors and customers interact with your site.
 This data can include your most common traffic source, how users navigate your site, and problems potential customers are encountering.